 Here are some tests your cardiologist may recommend:

-- Cardiac catheterization will show blockages of the coronary arteries.
-Your doctor inserts a small tube into your blood vessel and threads it from your upper thigh (groin area), arm, or wrist.
+- Cardiac catheterization can show blockages of the coronary arteries.
+Your doctor will insert a small tube into your blood vessel and thread it from your upper thigh (groin area), arm, or wrist.
 At the same time, the doctor can take blood samples, use X-rays to view your coronary arteries, and check blood flow and pressure in your heart chambers.

 You and your doctor may consider different treatments depending on your overall health and how far your condition has progressed.